impostorsguides/impostorsguides.github.io/rbenv/part-2/2-n-content.md

 }
 ```

 Pretty straightforward, just makes a directory for a fake test project and `cd`s into it.
-I anticipate we'll need this fake project dir in order to set its Ruby version.
+We can assume that we'll need this fake project directory in order to set its Ruby version.

+This `setup()` function is called by the `bats` testing framework, inside the `bats_test_begin()` function of the `bats-exec-test` file.

+### Getting the version

+The next few tests relate to fetching an existing version.
+Later tests will relate to setting a new version number.

+#### When no version exists

 Our first test for this command: